WWE '13: Attitude Era Mode

 The game's "Attitude Era" mode feature 35 superstars and over 60 cutscenes that detail aspects of the Era.
 To fill in the gaps and storylines necessary to understand a feud or match's context, THQ worked with WWE editors to produce 20 video packages.
 The "Monday Night War" with World Championship Wrestling (WCW), a major element of the era, is given a nod through the way of a rating chart that follows the player as they progress throughout the mode.
 Smaller details, such as entrances, arenas and television graphics from the time period have also been recreated.

 Players have the option to recreate several moments from the Attitude Era, allowing them to unlock over 100 items.
-Commentary from Jerry "The King" Lawler and Jim Ross, who were WWE's main commentary team during the period, are present, with re-recorded commentary along with archived audio in certain points during in-game cutscenes.
+Commentary from Jerry Lawler and Jim Ross, who were WWE's main commentary team during the period, are present, with re-recorded commentary along with archived audio in certain points during in-game cutscenes.
 Though Lawler is present in Exhibition and Universe modes alongside Michael Cole, Ross' commentary is only featured in "Attitude Era" mode.

-"Attitude Era" mode features various storylines and moments played out over a two-year season of 65 matches from "The Heartbreak Kid" Shawn Michaels VS. Mankind at Raw at the start of the "Rise of DX" chapter to a no disqualification match between The Rock and "Stone Cold" Steve Austin for the WWE Championship at WrestleMania XV at the end of the "WrestleMania XV" chapter.
+"Attitude Era" mode features various storylines and moments played out over a two-year season of 65 matches from Shawn Michaels versus Mankind at Raw at the start of the "Rise of DX" chapter to a no disqualification match between The Rock and Stone Cold Steve Austin for the WWE Championship at WrestleMania XV at the end of the "WrestleMania XV" chapter.
 These matches are divided into chapters of varying lengths, each focusing on certain WWE Superstars.
-Such characters include "Stone Cold" Steve Austin, The Rock, D-Generation X, The Undertaker, Mick Foley, Kane and Bret "The Hitman" Hart.
-"Off Script" is an epilogue set between WCW's 2001 bankruptcy and acquisition, into the "Ruthless Aggression" era, from Kane VS. Vader at Over the Edge 1998 to Lita VS. Trish Stratus at Raw.
+Such characters include "Stone Cold" Steve Austin, The Rock, D-Generation X, The Undertaker, Mick Foley, Kane and Bret Hart.
+"Off Script" is an epilogue set between WCW's 2001 bankruptcy and acquisition, into the "Ruthless Aggression" era, from Kane versus Vader at Over the Edge 1998 to Lita versus Trish Stratus at Raw.
 It features The Godfather, Vader, Chris Jericho, Edge & Christian (Edge and Christian), Lita, Trish Stratus, Eddie Guerrero and The Acolytes (as The APA),.